tzneal/ham-go/README.md

     	list keyboard events
   -log string
     	specify a log file to load and write to
-  -no-rig
+  -no-net
+    	disable all features that require network access (useful for POTA/SOTA) -no-rig
     	disable rig control, even if enabled in the config file -search string